Support with battery replacement, maintenance and cleaning for people who wear NHS-issued hearing aids

 Many people who wear hearing aids can’t see well enough to do their own re-tubing and cleaning.
 Also, some people struggle with the small fiddly pieces.
 If you need to send them into Audiology for attention, you may be without your hearing aids for a few days.
 For some people, this means not being able to have a conversation, listen to the TV or radio, or even answer the door-bell for a week or more.We have a number of volunteers trained by Audiology colleagues to service, maintain and clean hearing aids.
 We hold drop-in sessions at our resource centres on set, days each month.
 Arrangements are different in each area, so contact us for more information.

-If you need new batteries, just get in touch, tell us the type you need and we can send or deliver these to you, free of charge, without delay.
+If you need new batteries, just pop in, tell us the type you need and we can supply these to you, free of charge.